 Welcome to CSC 151!
 The official course description:

-A lab-based introduction to basic ideas of computer science, including recursion, abstraction, state, information-hiding, and the design and analysis of algorithms.
-Includes introductory programming in a high-level, functional language.
-Prerequisites: None.
+A lab-based introduction to basic ideas of computer science, including recursion, abstraction, scope and binding, modularity, the design and analysis of algorithms, and the fundamentals of programming in a high-level, functional language.
+Includes formal laboratory work.
+Prerequisite: none.
+STAFF.

 A course very much like this one is the reason that I became a computer scientist.
 I'm very excited to be teaching this course, and I hope to share some of that excitement with you.
 My goal for this class is that you will begin to learn how computer scientists solve problems.
 We will be using Scheme as our first programming language; if you have already programmed before, chances are excellent you will still find new ideas in Scheme.

-Warning!
 Like learning a foreign language, learning in this course is cumulative: New ideas often build on ideas from earlier in the course.
-If you feel like you've missed something important, please come talk to me ASAP.
+You should complete the labs after class and review the exercises to make sure you understand them.
+The weekly quizzes are also intended to check that everyone is on the same page.
+If you feel like you've missed something important, please come talk with me ASAP.

-Warning!
 Computers have no common sense or compassion.
 They are complex, and sometimes they do things we don't expect.
-When things go wrong, don't blame yourself.
+When things go horribly wrong, don't blame yourself.
 Ask me or a tutor for help.

 Kelsey, Richard, Clinger, William, and Rees, Jonathan, eds.
 (1998).
 Revised5 Report on the Algorithmic Language Scheme [HTML] [PDF].
 February 20, 1998.
 The concise and complete definition of the Scheme programming language.
 You won't need to understand all of it, but you'll find it helpful to keep it by your side.